CouncilofLorien/counciloflorien.github.io/docs/emended/metd-emended.md

 {: .note }
 > **Notice:** The most recent printing (_Challenge Deck_) of _Cruel Caradhras_ states: "***Playable on a company using region movement to move though (not stopping at a site therein) or leave one of the following regions:*** High Pass, Redhorn Gate, Angmar, Gundabad, Grey Mountain Narrows, or Imlad Morgul.
 Each character in target company must face one strike (not an attack) of 8 prowesss which cannot be canceled.
 Any resulting body check is modified by +1."

+#### Deftness of Agility
+ - The extra strike is dealt with in a separate strike sequence.

 ---